It's tough, being an Africa addict.

-We'll never forget that it's your trip, but we'll care for it like it's our own.
+We'll never forget that it's your holiday, but we'll care for it like it's our own.

-You tell us the kind of accommodation you want and we’ll do our best to find it for you.
-Our preference, wherever possible, is to avoid larger hotels and lodges in favour of those with real character, but you can be sure that we will find you the best blend of location and comfort that your budget allows.
-We believe that the places you stay should be a memorable part of your safari, not just somewhere to sleep.
+Over the years we’ve discovered some wonderful camps and lodges and would love to recommend them to you.
+Our preference, wherever possible, is to avoid larger hotels and lodges, choosing instead of those with real character.
+We’ll find you the best blend of location and comfort that your budget allows.
+If you already know where you want to stay, great!
+Just tell us and we’ll build it into your safari.
+The places you stay should be a memorable part of your safari, not just somewhere to sleep.

 For the ultimate safari experience we recommend a private safari, designed specially for you.
-It will be based around a private vehicle with your own driver/guide so you don’t have to compromise on space and can enjoy game viewing at your own pace in the company of your chosen travelling companions.
+This would be based around a private vehicle with your own private guide so you don’t have to compromise on space and your game drives can focus on the things you want to see.
 However, if meeting other safari-goers is all part of the holiday for you, then sharing game drive vehicles can help keep costs down.

-Take a few minutes to view this simple yet powerful message from award winning conservationist Clive Storkil
+Take a few minutes to view this simple yet powerful message from award winning conservationist Clive Stockil

 One of the very best examples of community based conservation; The Mali Elephant Project works hand in hand with local communities in the remote Gourma region of Mali, where tribal conflict and terrorist incidents are a real threat to the survival of Africa’s northernmost herd of elephants.

 Mali is one of the most exciting countries in Africa.
 As well as having some of the most fascinating and impressive cultural experiences in Africa (The incredible Dogon villages, the vibrant riverside city of Mopti and the Great Mosque of Djenne).

 Mali is also home to Africa’s most northerly herd of elephants.